rbt-cms/xperience-community-aiun-conversational-ai-bot/docs/Usage-Guide.md

 **2.1.
 Login:**

 - Log in to your AIUN account

 ![AIUN Platform Login Page](/images/AIUN_Login.png)

-Need help?
-Contact us at support@aiun.ai
+If you need help?
+Please contact us at support@aiun.ai

 **2.2.
 Configure Your Chatbot in AIUN Dashboard**